-I wrote a good posts showing you how and why to use demographics and interest reports awhile back.
+I wrote good posts showing you how and why to use demographics and interest reports awhile back.
 If you need to, you can access it in my last changes to Google Analytics update.
-This update contains a step-by-step guide to Universal Analytics, which is what Google termed their last major analytics change.
+This update contains a step-by-step guide to Universal Analytics, which is what Google termed its last major analytics change.

 Demographics and interest reports provide valuable information about the folks visiting your site.
 You can even segment the report based on visitor behaviors.
 Thus, you can view demographics and interests for visitors who converted, who bounced, or who came from various sources.